-Instead of purchasing carbon offsets, we are investing in a small, climate-smart forestry project
+Through purchasing certified carbon offsets and at the same time, investing in a small, climate-smart forestry project,

-which we believe directly addresses climate change in a way that also empowers individuals in the local community.
+we are directly addresses climate change in ways that make a big impact and also empower individuals in the local community.

 Most of all, it was important that our efforts go far beyond carbon reduction.